“When I take a deep breath of this atmosphere, rich with oxygen and life, my spirits are renewed and I’m inspired to paint”

 Immersing myself within the landscape while painting also allows me to form a deeper connection.
 I am able to record the true colours with my own eyes and pick up on things not seen in a photo.
 Each experience is inspiring, challenging and memorable.

-In my studio, I use my field studies combined with reference photos to create larger scaled compositions.
-I prefer to work on bigger sized canvases so that the viewer may feel like they are actually standing within the Canadian landscape.
+In my studio, I use my field studies combined with reference photos to create each original painting.
+With my larger sized canvases I want the viewer to feel like they are actually standing within the Canadian landscape.

 I hope to foster an appreciation for art and nature through painting while sharing my love for adventure and the outdoors.